Cable Budget Guidelines

 - 2.048 Mbit/s (32 kHz sampling rate, for satellite purposes)

 The output impedance is standard 75 ohm, so ordinary coaxial cable designed for video applications can be used.
 The minimal input level of S/PDIF interface is 200 mVrms which allows some cable losses.
 There is no real need for special quality cable as long as the cable is made of 75 ohm coaxial cable (a good video accessory cable works also as good S/PDIF cable).
-Newer formats such as
+The terminations are never true 75 ohms but their lengths are still much shorter than the wavelengths so it's a non issue.

-Applications: CD / DVD Player, DAT, Cable Box.
+Applications: UHD Blu-ray / CD Player, DAT, Cable Box.

 Bottom Line

 Use common sense when purchasing cables and interconnects for your system.
 Don't run out and spend $1000 on a pair of "exotic" speaker cables for your $500 loudspeakers.
-The $1000 wasted on those "so called" exotic speaker cables may be better utilized on upgrading your $500 loudspeakers to a better set of $1500 speakers, with all things being equal.
+The $1,000 wasted on those "so called" exotic speaker cables may be better utilized on upgrading your $500 loudspeakers to a better set of $1,500 speakers, with all things being equal.
 Choose cables that are durable and built well while providing solid mechanical connections (terminations) with your hardware.
-Most importantly, arrange your cables in a logical and neat fashion to minimize any potential interference issues.
+Most importantly, arrange your cables in a logical and neat fashion to minimize any potential interference issues (try to avoid long parallel runs of speaker cables, power cables and interconnects, keep power cables apart from speaker cables and interconnects).

 For more details about cable arrangement, please refer to our Connection Tips 101 article.
-For additional reading about cables, please visit our Cable Principles section.
+For additional reading about cables, please visit our AV Cable Research section of this website.

 updated 1/26/03 - Expanded Speaker Cable Section regarding long cable runs.